 How Long Can A Queen Bee Live In A Cage (What Should Do?)

 You probably got a new queen bee in a cage for your colony.
 Or may be thinking about buying a new queen for your hive.
 The queen came in a small cage.
-So, you don’t have any idea about how long the queen bee can live in a cage.
+So, you might be asking how long can a queen bee live in a cage?

 Why Put Queen Bee In A Cage?